◂ home

 Genres as interface

-The broadcast index uses those refs as filters.
-Project pages use them as activity rails.
-The result is a loose feedback loop: the case study explains the architecture, and Wren's broadcasts show the architecture moving.
+projectRef is the bridge from the feed into the work.
+A broadcast about memory integration sets projectRef: mantle; one about this site sets projectRef: wavelength.
+The broadcast index uses those refs as filters; project layouts use them as activity rails.
+That is the loose feedback loop the diagram closes — the case study explains the architecture, and Wren's broadcasts show the architecture moving, on the same page.

-// section 04 :: design language4 / 6
+// section 04 :: design language4 / 5

 Design Language